The Price of Privacy in Untrusted Recommendation Engines: Abstract

 \section{Abstract}

-Recent increase in online privacy concerns prompts the following question: can a recommendation engine be accurate if end-users do not entrust it with their private data?
-To provide an answer, we study the problem of learning user ratings for items under local or `user-end' differential privacy, a powerful, formal notion of data privacy.

-We develop a systematic approach for lower bounds on the complexity of learning item structure from privatized user inputs, based on {\em mutual information}.
-Our results identify {\it a sample complexity separation between learning in the scarce information regime and the rich information regime}, thereby highlighting the role of the amount of ratings (information) available to each user.
+Recent increase in online privacy concerns prompts the following question: can a recommender system be accurate if users do not entrust it with their private data?
+To answer this, we study the problem of learning item-clusters under local differential privacy, a powerful, formal notion of data privacy.
+We develop bounds on the sample-complexity of learning item-clusters from privatized user inputs.
+Significantly, our results identify a sample-complexity separation between learning in an information-rich and an information-scarce regime, thereby highlighting the interaction between privacy and the amount of information (ratings) available to each user.

-In the information-rich regime (where each user rates at least a constant fraction of items), a spectral clustering approach is shown to achieve optimal sample complexity.
-However, the information-scarce regime (where each user rates only a vanishing fraction of the total item set) is found to require a fundamentally different approach.
-We propose a new algorithm, {\em MaxSense}, and show that it achieves optimal sample complexity in this setting.
+In the information-rich regime, where each user rates at least a constant fraction of items, a spectral clustering approach is shown to achieve a sample-complexity lower bound derived from a simple information-theoretic argument based on Fano's inequality.
+However, the information-scarce regime, where each user rates only a vanishing fraction of items, is found to require a fundamentally different approach both for lower bounds and algorithms.
+To this end, we develop new techniques for bounding mutual information under a notion of \emph{channel-mismatch}, and also propose a new algorithm, \emph{MaxSense}, and show that it achieves optimal sample-complexity in this setting.

 The techniques we develop for bounding mutual information may be of broader interest.
-To illustrate this, we show their applicability to (i) learning based on 1-bit sketches (in contrast to differentially private sketches), and (ii) adaptive learning, where queries can be adapted based on answers to past queries.
+To illustrate this, we show their applicability to $(i)$ learning based on 1-bit sketches, and $(ii)$ adaptive learning, where queries can be adapted based on answers to past queries.